vtex/faststore-docs/docs/how-to-guides/platform-integration/vtex/implementing-order-form-sync.md

 ```

 #### `src/pages/login.tsx`
 Responsible for rendering the Login page.
-Add the following to allow subsequent pages to reference the the user’s session cookie of this page:
+Add the following to allow subsequent pages to reference the user’s session cookie on this page:

 ```JavaScript